cantina-lib/cantina/README.md

 #### Features

-- [ ] Move responsability of MIDI tone <-> frequency conversion to Eurêka when ready.
+- [ ] Move responsibility of MIDI tone <-> frequency conversion to Eurêka when ready.
 - [ ] Add support of phase-based pitch shifting with RubberBand.
 - [ ] Implement mixed pitch shifting for semi-static pitch shifting to harmonics.